Neutis/neutis-docs/docs/index.md

 ### Getting started

-First step to begin working with Neutis is to [flash with a Linux image](intro/flash.md)
+First step to begin working with Neutis is to [flash with a Linux image and boot](intro/flash.md)

 ### Collaboration